 Keeping Color Perfect: When To Touch Up Roots

 In general, it’s accepted that hair grows about half an inch per month.
 Also, you’ve probably heard your stylist say to have your touchups done every six to eight weeks.
 That means if your hair grows at the average speed, in six to eight weeks your hair will be about one inch longer.
 Regardless of how quick it takes your hair to grow when there’s almost an inch of root showing, it’s time.

 So what is the big deal with six to eight weeks?
 It may sound totally arbitrary, we know, but it’s actually more scientific than you may think.
-If you have bleached hair, or permanently dyed hair, it is important to head back to the salon to touch up roots before your hair grows out one full inch.
-This is because your roots develop faster than the rest of your hair, all thanks to the heat on your head.
+If you have bleached hair or permanently dyed hair, it is important to head back to the salon to touch up roots before your hair grows out one full inch.
+This is because your roots develop faster than the rest of your hair.
+It’s all thanks to the heat on your head.
 But that doesn’t reach much farther, so if you let your roots grow out a few inches, you may open up your hair to some inconsistencies in color even with a fresh batch of color.

 Going to the salon to touch up roots depends a lot on how your hair is colored.
 Are you a bleached platinum blonde?
 Do you have an all-over darker color?
 What type of dye being used makes a difference in how long it stays in hair and how it will look as it grows out.
-If you tend to go for semi-permanent hair dye, you may need to visit the salon more often as your dye washes out quicker.
+If you tend to go for semi-permanent hair dye, you may need to visit the salon more often as your dye washes out more quickly.
 The good thing about this is that you have an easier time switching out to a new color.
 There’s always a bright side!

-4. Highlights vs. Balayage
+4. Highlights vs. balayage makes a difference.